-Average ability standard can be a standard of ability measured from the unit of time used or unit of results.
+Average ability standard can be a standard of ability measured from the unit of time used or unit of results. c.
+Working time

-The working time referred to here is effective work time, meaning time work that is effectively used for work.
-Effective working time consists of Effective Business Days and Effective Working Hours, that is:
+The working time ref 3 ed to here is effective work time, meaning time work that is effectively used for work.
+Effective working time consists of Effective Business Days and Effective Working Hours, tha 3:

-1) The effective working day is the number of days in calendar minus holidays and leave.
+The effective working day is the number of days in calendar minus holidays and leave.
 The calculation is as follows: